 - The front and rear bumpers are modified to accommodate the changes.

-The exterior design, as expected, shares a lot of cues with the Essentia sedan and Beat Active the, other two cars being prepared by Chevrolet for our market (apart from the Next-Gen Trailblazer and New Cruze that are being planned for the coming two years).
+The exterior design, as expected, shares a lot of cues with the Essentia sedan and Beat Active the, other two cars being prepared by Chevrolet for our market (apart from the Next-Gen Trailblazer and New Cruze that are being planned in the coming two years).
 Interiors are also expected to go through a fairly detailed overhaul along with new additions to the features list.

 If we talk about powertrains, expect 2017 Beat facelift to continue to be powered by the same 1.2 litre petrol and 1.0 litre diesel engines with minor tweaks to churn out higher overall efficiency.

-While we are at this, and hope that Essentia (the sub 4 meter version of this Beat hatchback) will get the regular 1.3 liter four cylinder diesel engine, Chevrolet should offer it as an option (or even as standard) in one or more higher variants.
-Since the car is already stripping off its camouflage, we expect its launch sometime during the early part of 2017.
+While we are at this, and hope that Essentia (the sub 4 meter version of this Beat hatchback) will get the regular 1.3 liter four cylinder diesel engine, Chevrolet should offer it as an option (or even as standard) in one or more higher variants of Beat.